fujicoin/fujicoin-22.0/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [FujicoinTalk](https://fujicointalk.org/) forums, in the [Development & Technical Discussion board](https://fujicointalk.org/index.php?board=6.0).
+* Discuss on the [FujicoinTalk](https://bitcointalk.org/) forums, in the [Development & Technical Discussion board](https://bitcointalk.org/index.php?board=6.0).
-* Discuss project-specific development on #fujicoin-core-dev on Libera Chat.
-If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#fujicoin-core-dev).
+* Discuss project-specific development on #bitcoin-core-dev on Libera Chat.
+If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitcoin-core-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)